-- It has been prepared in accordance with applicable pension legislation and actuarial standards of practice in Canada. - As instructed by the Trustee, the going concern discount rate does not include a margin for adverse deviations.

-• No wind-up valuation has been performed.
+- It has been prepared in accordance with applicable pension legislation and actuarial standards of practice in Canada. - As instructed by the Trustee, the going concern discount rate includes a margin for adverse deviations of 0.35%. - No wind-up valuation has been performed.
 The terms and conditions of a wind-up and the benefits that would be payable are not outlined in the governing legislation and thus are unknown.

-Events since the Last Valuation at December 31, 2019
+Events since the Last Valuation at December 31, 2020